 Why Do Companies Need More Employees Who have ADHD?

 Individuals battling ADHD tend to be more focused, especially when allocated tasks that match their interests.
 More organizations are waking up to this fact.
-The unmatched will-power and focus of ADHD patients can be harnessed to the benefit of an organization.
+The unmatched willpower and focus of ADHD patients can be harnessed to the benefit of an organization.
 Therefore, if any of your colleagues have ADHD, find a way of accommodating him/her.

 Dynamism and Resourcefulness

 Individuals with ADHD tend to be energetic, smart, resourceful, and spirited.
 They simply need to be encouraged and supported to understand that ADHD is their superpower.
 When given tasks that match their interests, these individuals can deliver results, when in the most intense situations.
-Business turnarounds and change of plans are nothing new to them due to their impulsive nature.
+Business turnarounds and changes of plans are nothing new to them due to their impulsive nature.
 What’s more, they will always provide multiple solutions to problems that seem insurmountable to ordinary people.

 If you’re an ADHD patient, all you need to do is find a way of getting your brain to work.
-Start by recognizing and appreciating your exceptional brain capabilities, then invest your mind in goals and tasks at hand.
+Start by recognizing and appreciating your exceptional brain capabilities, then invest your mind in the goals and tasks at hand.
 If you make an effort to incorporate all your positive qualities into work-related tasks, you’ll reap positive rewards when it comes to working performance.

 4. Gain Your Colleagues’ Support

 The typically chaotic and impulsive ADHD behaviors can make job hours to be exhausting and stressful.
 Although things may get challenging at times, you should keep in mind that there’s little you can do about your ADHD behavior.
 Getting support from your workmates will go a long way in improving your performance.